How do I prepare my device for sale?

 1. Apple menu → Restart.

-2. Hold down the power button during restart until "Options" appears.
+2. Hold the power button during restart until "Options" appears.

 3. Select "Options" → "Continue".